 Comments from Across the Nation

-A copy of The Ghost Map was mailed to all newly entering first year students (class of 2016) during the first week of July.
-If you did not receive your copy of The Ghost Map, please contact Ms. Jennifer Morgan at 724.946.7244 or by email.
+A copy of The Immortal Life of Henrietta Lacks was mailed to all newly entering first year students (class of 2017) during the first week of July.
+If you did not receive your copy of The Immortal Life of Henrietta Lacks, please contact Ms. Jennifer Morgan at 724.946.7244 or by email.